 What has Betson done in particular that has helped you to be successful?

 Being quick to respond to inquiries, quick to ship parts when necessary, and just having a great sales rep that talks honestly about what is hot and what isn’t.

 Do you think the investment in our product was worthwhile?
 Why?

 Absolutely.
-Games are really great money makers.
-Once the game has earned what it cost us to purchase, its almost pure profit from then on.
+Games are great money-makers.
+Once the game has earned what it costs us to purchase, it’s almost pure profit from then on.

-Some of equipment that we've placed in Cohn Restaurant Group properties include:
+Some of the equipment that we’ve placed in Cohn Restaurant Group properties include: